Are push notifications good for a website’s SEO?

 There are two types of SEO; On-page and Off-page SEO.

-In Off-page SEO, marketers look to building a website’s presence through external activities like link building, local SEO, social media marketing, etc.
+In Off-page SEO, marketers look to build a website’s presence through external activities like link building, local SEO, social media marketing, etc.

 On-page SEO refers to the internal practices implemented on a website to improve search rankings.